rudlinkon/fatal-plugin-auto-deactivator/readme.txt

 == Description ==

-The Fatal Plugin Deactivator plugin is a powerful tool designed to enhance the stability and reliability of your WordPress website.
+The Fatal Plugin Auto Deactivator plugin is a powerful tool designed to enhance the stability and reliability of your WordPress website.
 It automatically detects and deactivates plugins that cause fatal errors, preventing your entire site from crashing and becoming inaccessible.

 ### Key Features